 “Here lies Dash, the favorite spaniel of Her Majesty Queen Victoria, by whose command this memorial was erected.

-He died on the 20th December 1840 in his ninth year.
+He died on the 20th of December 1840, in his ninth year.

 His attachment was without selfishness, his playfulness without malice, his fidelity without deceit.